-The MA programme in Philosophy is characterised by a firm integration of historical and systematic approaches in philosophy and an emphasis on studying primary philosophical texts.
+The Master’s programme in Philosophy at Leiden University is characterised by a firm integration of historical and systematic approaches in philosophy and an emphasis on studying primary philosophical texts.
 This constantly links both historical scholarship and current philosophical debates.

 “Provocative philosophical claims rely on sound historical knowledge and vice versa.”